 #7 double pointed needles

 Switch to circular needles, begin pattern rows in intarsia following chart (28 stitches wide).
-Center pattern by starting the gold on the 43 stitch, or center pattern on midwat point.
+Center pattern by starting the gold on the 43 stitch, or center pattern on midway point.
 Knit this section back and forth as a flat knit.

-Continue knitting with dark blue until hat measures 7.5 inches (19 cm) from cast-on edge.
+Once intarsia section is complete, join the work in the round on the DP needles and continue knitting with dark blue until hat measures 7.5 inches (19 cm) from cast-on edge.

-Crown
+Finishing the Crown

-To finish the crown and form the ears you will use a combination of kitchener stitch across the crown and knitted cast off (three needle cast-off) at each end.
+To finish the crown and form the ears you will use a combination of kitchener stitch across the crown center and knitted cast off (three needle cast-off) at each end.

-Transfer the final 11 stitches onto double-pointed needles and working from the outside in, do a knitted cast-off.
+Do a knitted cast-off* of the first 11 stitches.
+Next, kitchener the center 26 stitches together.
+Transfer the final 11 stitches onto double-pointed needles and working from the left side in, do a knitted cast-off.
+Bind off.

-To finish ears, fold the cast off section so it is perpendicular to the seam.
-Using a tapestry needle, sew through the cast off seam to join it to the outside edge of the hat body. (diagram to be added later)
+Fold the cast off section so it is perpendicular to the kitchener seam.
+Using a tapestry needle, sew through the cast off seam, about 3 or 4 stitches up, to join it to the outside edge of the ear.
+Next sew the inside 4 knitted cast-off stitches to the adjacent top seam of the hat to secure ears upright.
+Repeat for other ear.

 This hat is just what I was looking for!
 I converted the pattern to a PDF, if you would like the file, please let me know.